Emile666/stc1000_stm8/README.md

 Quick start
 -----------
-You'd need one of those fancy coloured ST-Link V2 USB adapter (which are very cheap to find on ebay) and of-course a STC-1000 with a STM8.
+You'd need one of those fancy coloured ST-Link V2 USB adapter (which are very cheap to find on ebay) and of-course an STC-1000 with a STM8.
 Mine has a label '0602 05 R QC' on top, the Printed Circuit-Board (PCB) itself has a mark 'WR-032'.
-Furthermore you need the IAR development environment for STM8, which can be downloaded free of charge.
-Use the code-size limited version.
-After having installed this, the drivers for the ST-Link USB adapter are also installed.

 ![st-link-v2](img/st_link_v2.png)<br>
 *The ST-Link V2 USB adapter*